HIPAA Compliance Considerations During the Pandemic

 Recently, OCR has provided insight as to whether a health care provider may use protected health information to contact a patient who has recovered from COVID-19.
 The guidance indicates that a provider may contact a patient to provide them with information on donating their plasma that contains antibodies to SARS-CoV-2, which are used for treating patients with COVID-19.
 HIPAA generally prohibits the disclosure of protected health information for marketing purposes without the patient’s authorization.
 However, the OCR does not consider contacting patients to provide information about donating plasma to be marketing.
 The OCR guidance further notes that while the health care provider, or one of its business associates, could contact patients for this purpose, the health care provider could not provide the information to a third party or allow a third party to contact patients with information about donating plasma.

 Members of the Foster Swift health care practice group continue to monitor updates to HIPAA and relevant health care regulations to help providers navigate their responsibilities during the COVID-19 pandemic.
-Additionally, Foster Swift has its own legal cybersecurity hotline to assist a business or organization that has experienced a data breach or other cybersecurity incident.
+Additionally, Foster Swift has its own legal cybersecurity hotline to assist a business or organization that has experienced a data breach or cybersecurity incident.
 If you have any questions regarding how HIPAA applies to your organization, please contact one of the authors of this article.

 - Workers' Compensation